Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 Waves here are mostly calm which makes it the perfect beach for a family with kids.
 The beach also offers a fantastic view of Walton Lighthouse.
 It is a great place to take photos, especially during sunset.
 Make sure to take some Instagram pictures!

 One of the biggest highlights of Seabright Beach is its fire pits.
 Visitors can bring firewood and enjoy a beach bonfire.
-Cooking BBQ at the seaside adds to the overall experience.
+BBQ cooking at the seaside adds to the overall experience.
 Since it is close to both the Boardwalk and the Santa Cruz Harbor, it is easy to explore other attractions after spending time on the beach.
 The area is well-maintained and many nearby good restaurants make it convenient for grabbing a meal after a long day in the sun.

 Additional Information: